Ship live translations

 User Management

-Force reset a user's password (requires user_management permission).
+Reset a user’s password (requires user_management permission).

 Roles & Permissions

-List all available permissions (requires user_management permission).
+Get list of all available permissions (requires user_management permission).

-List all roles & their permissions (requires user_management permission).
+Get all defined roles (requires user_management permission).

 Create a new role (requires user_management permission).